Team Policies, Guidelines & Expectations

 STAFFING

-At UFBA Ballers, we utilize coaches with a passion to teach and work with your child.
+At UFBA Ballers, we partner with coaches who have a passion to teach and work with your child.
 UFBA Ballers has many years of experience in coaching, training, and playing.
-UFBA Ballers will recruit and utilize coaches that demonstrate passion and align with our goal of utilizing basketball as a tool that will aid each participant in our core values like faith, family, and community.
+UFBA Ballers will recruit coaches that demonstrate passion and align with our goal of utilizing basketball as a tool and that will aid each participant in growth with values like faith, family, and community through our Four Pillars of Development: ATHLETICS, WELLNESS, LEADERSHIP, and ENRICHMENT.

 CODE OF CONDUCT